Closing the Navigation Compliance Gap in End-to-end Autonomous Driving: Experiments

 \subsection{Ablation studies}

-We conduct several ablation studies in Tab.~\ref{table:ablation} using PDM-evaluation in \textbf{navtest} split and Tab.~\ref{table:control_ablation} using controllability test in \textbf{navcontrol} split to validate the effectiveness of the following building blocks.
+We conduct several ablation studies in Tab.~\ref{table:ablation} using PDM-evaluation in \textbf{navtest} split and using controllability test in the \textbf{NavControl} test split to validate the effectiveness of the following building blocks.
+We use LiDAR \& Camera model for \textbf{navtest} and camera-only model for \textbf{NavControl} as baselines.

-\paragraph{Integrating navigation command.}Depicted in Tab.~\ref{table:ablation} between ID 4 and 5, integrating the navigation command using a SE-layer in conjunction with the BEV feature is shown to have a positive effect, improving the PDM score by 0.5, NAVI by 8.2.
-For controllability test, the integration of navigation command is shown to significantly improve CM and PDM-Score as documented in Tab.~\ref{table:control_ablation} between ID 1 and 2.

-\paragraph{Navigation compliance loss.} Shown in Tab.~\ref{table:ablation} between ID 5 and 7, incorporating the NAVI loss introduced in Sec.~\ref{sec:hydrascorer}, increases the PDM score by 0.6, highlighting the effectiveness of utilizing navigation compliance loss.
-For controllability test, we evaluate the model performance w/wo NAVI loss between ID 2 and 4 in Tab.~\ref{table:control_ablation}.
+\paragraph{NAVI loss.} Shown in Tab.~\ref{table:ablation} between ID 1 and 3, incorporating the NAVI loss introduced in Sec.~\ref{sec:hydrascorer}, increases the PDM score in \textbf{navtest} by 0.6, and CM in the \textbf{NavControl} test split by 21.7.
 The CM and PDM-Score are overall improved after incorporating the NAVI loss, demonstrating the positive impact of this building block facing alternative navigation commands.

-\paragraph{Trajectory gathering.}Illustrated by ID 6 and 7 in Tab.~\ref{table:ablation} and ID 3 and 4 in Tab.~\ref{table:control_ablation}, we observe a significant improvement in both PDM-score and the controllability measure after incorporating the trajectory gathering method introduced in Sec.~\ref{sec:td}, showcasing that the gathering technique enhances the trajectory feature extraction, which leads to performance improvement.
+\paragraph{Trajectory gathering.}Illustrated by ID 2 and 3 in Tab.~\ref{table:ablation}, we observe a significant improvement in both PDM-score and the controllability measure after incorporating the trajectory gathering method introduced in Sec.~\ref{sec:td}, confirming that trajectory gathering improves trajectory feature quality and downstream planning performance.